 Friends of Attal say his political ambitions were sparked by his participation in youth protests against Jean-Marie Le Pen, the far-right leader who reached the second round of the French presidential election, only to lose to Jacques Chirac in 2002.
 In 2006, Attal joined the Socialist Party and supported its presidential candidate, Ségolène Royal, in the 2007 election.

 He became Deputy Minister of Education at the age of 29, the youngest member of the French government since 1958.
-During the Covid-19 pandemic, Attal was appointed government spokesman by then French Prime Minister Jean Castex and his name quickly became known to many people.
+During the Covid-19 pandemic, Attal was appointed as the government spokesman by then French Prime Minister Jean Castex and his name quickly became known to many people.

-As Secretary of State at the Ministry of Finance from 2022 to 2023, he defended President Macron's controversial pension reform bill.
+While serving as Minister of Finance from 2022 to 2023, he defended President Macron's controversial pension reform bill.
 In July 2023, he was appointed Minister of Education and Youth.

 In comments following Attal's appointment, President Macron said he could count on the new prime minister's "energy and commitment" to revive the "brilliant and daring" spirit of 2017, when he entered the Elysee Palace.